Galeopsis speciosa, Galeopsis versicolor, SE: Hampdån,

 English name: Large-flowered Hemp-Nettle

-Family: Lamiaceae, Mint family, Kransblommiga växter
+Plant Family: Lamiaceae, Mint family, Kransblommiga växter

 Flowers in Sweden (Vilda blommor i Sverige - Svenska blommor, Sverige vilda växter)